canonical/autoscaling-model-serving/README.md

 ### Using the Terraform solution

-This repository contains a Terraform solution for the `autoscaling-model-server`, for more information on usage, please refer to the [solution README.md](https://github.com/canonical/autoscaling-model-server/tree/track/0.1/terraform).
+This repository contains a Terraform solution for the `autoscaling-model-serving`, for more information on usage, please refer to the [solution README.md](https://github.com/canonical/autoscaling-model-serving/tree/track/0.1/terraform).

 ### Charm bundle

-The `autoscaling-model-server` is a charm bundle that can be installed with:
+The `autoscaling-model-serving` is a charm bundle that can be installed with:

 ```
 juju deploy ./bundle/bundle.yaml --trust